magnussolution/magnusbilling7/wiki/en/modules/sms/sms.rst

+.. _sms-id_user:

+Username
+""""""""

+We did not write the description to this field.

 .. _sms-telephone:

 Number
 """"""

-We not write the description to this field.
+Needs to be in E164 format